pythonkenyard/TDBuploader/README.md

 4. Pass folder to torf for torrent creation
 5. Take argument for user announce tracker.
 Can link it with (4)? or manual?
 6. Torrent piece size.
 Needs to take total file size and divide by 1,000. (auto supported by torf)
 7. Save torrent to /torrents.
+8. Settings menu to add or remove trackers.
+9. Autoupload is in initial stages

 # To do:
-8. Need to improve torrent naming?
+8. Need to improve torrent naming.
-9. Automate the torrent uploading to tdb step.
+9. File recognition needs work.
+10. Add support for tagging uploads (Currently everything is configured to use my release tag for tdb
+11. Season and Episode selection based on file name for tdb

+13. Support for upload to BHD
+14. Support for upload to PHD

+16. Hashing user/pw

 # General repository requirements yet to be completed